Moving tips with a downloadable checklist

 How to prepare for a move and where to start

 You’re ready to move out of your current home and into a new one.
-Between the application, sale process, and signing papers (let alone finding a new home that meets your needs), there’s a lot to do.
+Between the application, selling process, and signing papers (let alone finding a new home that meets your needs), there’s a lot to do.

 How do you start planning for a move?

 Two to three months before you move is a great time to get started.
 We recommend setting a timeline and making a checklist to prepare for your move.
-It’s a good idea to store this checklist and your notes about the move all in one place.
-This should include information about your new address like utility companies, real estate papers, and an inventory of household items.
+It’s a good idea to store this checklist, and your notes about the move, all in one place.
+This should include information about your new address, like utility companies, real estate papers, and an inventory of household items.
 Here’s a link to our downloadable moving checklist and timeline.